brendanmetzger/MediaHubAPI/README.md

 MediaHubAPI
 ===========

 What follows is a higher level description of the API that a Hub makes available to clients.
-This API is meant to be implemented on top of the [Socket.io protocol](https://github.com/Automattic/socket.io-protocol), so it will be defined in terms of that protocol.
+This API is meant to be implemented on top of the [Socket.io protocol](https://github.com/Automattic/socket.io-protocol), so it will be defined in terms of the Socket.io client.
 Socket.io solves many of the issues that would be faced in attempting to implement our own WebSocket solution, and can be substituted out in the future if needed.

 ## Client messages